sensu/sensu-docs/content/sensu-go/6.5/sensuctl/environment-variables.md

 SENSU_OIDC=true SENSU_NON_INTERACTIVE=true SENSU_FORMAT=yaml SENSU_PORT=7999 SENSU_TIMEOUT=49s SENSU_URL=http://192.168.7.217:8080 sensuctl configure
 {{< /code >}}

+Setting environment variables in a sensuctl configure command allows you to inject the desired environment variables in an automation script, quickly and transparently configuring sensuctl.

+Environment variables set with `sensuctl configure` are persistent.

 ## Set environment variables with sensuctl env

-The `sensuctl env` command allows you to export and set environment variables on your systems.
+The `sensuctl env` command allows you to export and set the following environment variables:

+{{< code text >}}
+SENSU_API_URL                     URL of the Sensu backend API in sensuctl SENSU_NAMESPACE                   Name of the current namespace in sensuctl SENSU_FORMAT                      Set output format in sensuctl (for example, JSON, YAML, etc.)
+SENSU_ACCESS_TOKEN                Current API access token in sensuctl SENSU_ACCESS_TOKEN_EXPIRES_AT     Timestamp specifying when the current API access token expires SENSU_REFRESH_TOKEN               Refresh token used to obtain a new access token SENSU_TRUSTED_CA_FILE             Path to a trusted CA file if set in sensuctl SENSU_INSECURE_SKIP_TLS_VERIFY    Boolean value that can be set to skip TLS verification
+{{< /code >}}

 This example demonstrates how to use sensuctl env to export and set environment variables and configure your shell: